KeithTohx/ID_KeithToh_Assg2/README.md

 ### Media
 The icons used in the Google Maps were from Google Earth/Maps Icons website (http://kml4earth.appspot.com/icons.html#shapes).
 ### Acknowledgements
-I received inspiration for Feature 7 (Light & Dark Modes) from various Smartphone Operating Systems offering both Light and Dark Mode appearances.
+I received inspiration for Feature 7 (Light & Dark Modes) from various Smartphone Operating Systems offering both Light Mode and Dark Mode appearances.